Our 2017 annual conference will be held in Manly Beach, Sydney on 24-26 August 2017.

 - About: Your story ideas need an audience: the right audience.
 This workshop shows you how to reach the right people, the right way and at the right time.

-Workshop B: Starting a podcast.
+Workshop B: How to produce a great podcast.

 - Presenter: Miles Martignoni, Guardian Australia podcast producer